damonge/CoLoRe/README.md

  - DEC -> declination
  - RSD -> RSD contribution to the redshift
           (i.e. true redshift = Z0 + RSD).
+A python script (read_colore.py) is also provided to illustrate how to read in CoLoRe's output.

 ##5 License: